-- Education 5542 Curriculum in English in Elementary and Secondary Schools-3 credits Guided studies in curriculum planning.
-Prerequisite is Education 5510. - Education 5543 Problems in Curriculum Construction-3 credits Principles of curriculum development, course planning, professional development of subject matter, and the improvement of instruction.
+Education 5543 Problems in Curriculum Construction-3 credits Principles of curriculum development, course planning, professional development of subject matter, and the improvement of instruction.
 Each student will present at least one problem and participate in critical group analysis of all problems.

-Education of Exceptional Children

-- Education 5701 Materials in Teaching Special Education-3 credits

-Selection and preparation of instructional materials, use of environmental resources, records, and reports, and other practical problems of organization and management. - Education 5703 Methods in Teaching Special Education-3 credits Organization and planning of instructional activities; readings, lectures, and discussion of methods.
+Education of Exceptional Children Materials in Teaching Special Education-3 credits Selection and preparation of instructional materials, use of environmental resources, records, and reports, and other practical problems of organization and management.
+Education 5703 Methods in Teaching Special Education-3 credits Organization and planning of instructional activities; readings, lectures, and discussion of methods.
 Observation and some teaching experience with small groups of retarded children is included.
 Education 5803 Special Education: Diagnostic Testing and Remedial Teaching-3 credits A study of diagnoses through use of formal and informal tests and clinical measurements suitable for use with mentally retarded children.
-Procedures for teaching the academic
+Procedures for teaching the academic subjects.
 Education 5801 Special Education: Methods and Materials-3 credits A study of programs, problems, methods and materials of working with children who are exceptional-mentally, physically, or emotionally.

-Psychology 5547 Psychology of the Exceptional Child-3 credits

-Nature and needs of the exceptional child; degrees of deviation from the typical and their causes, and disorders of behavior which are frequently concomitant.
-Psychological bases

-Education 5837 Occupations for the Educable Retarded-3 credits

-Educational methods and development of curriculum for mentally retarded youth at different maturational levels.
-Study of employment opportunities, job analysis, guidance and placement procedures.
+Psychology of the Exceptional Child-3 credits Nature and needs of the exceptional child; degrees of deviation from the typical and their causes, and disorders of behavior which are frequently concomitant.
+Psychological bases of a suitable program.
+Education 5837 Occupations for the Educable Retarded-3 credits Educational methods and development of curriculum for mentally retarded youth at different maturational levels.
+Study of employment opportunities, job analysis, guidance and place- ment procedures.